legacy-seismic-data/legacy-seismic-data.github.io/README.md

 ## About

-This website intends to serve as an open source community project to make progress on these goals.
+This website is an open source community project to make progress on these goals.
 All contributions are welcomed.

 ## Installation